 It is the game everyone was waiting for, for about a week now.
 It has a high significance attached to it.
 As the World Cup proceeds, this could turn out to be a potential quarter-final in retrospect.
 It is odd because these are still early days in the tournament for that.
-But such are the dynamics of this group that the winner is expected to join Pakistan as the semi-finalist.
+But such are the dynamics of this group that the winner is expected to be the second semi-finalist, with Pakistan being the first.

 Boult equipped to scratch old wounds